geza3D/UMass-CTF-2024-Write-ups/readme.md

 This document contains the writeups for **Red40 Maxxing**, **Yellow6 Maxxing** and **Yellow5 Maxxing**.

 ***Disclaimer***: I'm not educated in the means of decoding radio signals.
 I'm completely inexperienced in this field and I lack the proper vocabulary for it.
-I apologize for that to those who are actually in this field.
-However, it will probably make my writeup a lot more easier to understand for those who are new to this.
+I apologize for that to those who are in this field.
+However, it will probably make my writeup a lot easier to understand for those who are new to this.

 The code, both sources and in this document, will contain comments in it describing what each part does and why.
 They have been heavily cleaned up, while preserving what they did, when I obtained the flags using them.
 I did this to make the code reflect my thinking process while I was trying to figure out how to obtain the flag.